 The 3D culture medium.
 TXT: 3D culture medium: A cell culture medium supplemented with 5% basement membrane matrix

-Talent preparing a cell suspension with the cells in the 3D culture medium.
+Talent preparing a cell suspension with the cells in the 3D culture medium, and pipetting the solution.
 TXT: Each well must contain 2,000–8,000 cells in 200 L of medium

-Talent pipetting the solution.

 Transfer the suspension to a pipetting reservoir and add 200 microliters of the cell suspension to each well of an ultra-low attachment 96-well plate with a multichannel pipette [1-TXT].

 Talent adding the cell suspension to the well of an ultra-low attachment 96-well plate with a multichannel pipette.
 TXT: Before each collection of the cells, mix the suspension well